Logo

 Steps to obtain a deposit address:

-• Sign in to your account on the exchange.
+• Sign in to your exchange account.

-• Visit the Wallet or Deposit area in the interface.
+• Open the Wallet or Deposit section.

 Best Practices for Managing Your Wallet Address